MITHaystack/HOPS/doc/reference/source/hops4/developer_guide/control_keyword_reference.rst

      -
      - No
      -
-     - reserved, not yet implemented
+     - reserved, not implemented
    * - ``avxpzoom``
      -
      -
      - No
      -
-     - reserved, not yet implemented
+     - reserved, not implemented
    * - ``dec_offset``
      - deprecated
      - BOTH